kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>IdentityRef is a reference to a identity to be used when reconciling this cluster</p>
+<p>IdentityRef is a reference to a secret holding OpenStack credentials
+to be used when reconciling this machine.
+If not specified, the credentials specified in the cluster will be used.</p>
 </td>
 </tr>
 </table>